belsten/belsten.github.io/index.markdown

 ## News
 - **July 2026** - Our new [preprint](https://arxiv.org/abs/2607.15693), led by Zeyu Yun, develops a non-factorial sparse coding model of primary visual cortex (V1) and links its recurrent inference dynamics to mechanisms underlying diffusion models.

 - **July 2026** - Our work linking the unique hues to the statistics of color in natural images was published in [*Journal of the Optical Society of America A*](https://opg.optica.org/josaa/fulltext.cfm?uri=josaa-43-8-1210).
+This [blog post](https://belsten.github.io/blog/unique-hues/) provides an introductory explaination of the work.

 - **April 2026** - Accepted a postdoctoral membership at the Institute for Advanced Study, where I will participate in the [Special Year on Modeling Fly Vision](https://www.ias.edu/sns/csb) starting September 1st, 2026.